flyingmachine/brave-clojure-web/content/7-functional-programming.md

 Easy peasy.
 No mutation required.
 Instead of progressively mutating an object, you apply a chain of functions to an immutable value.

-This example also starts to show why Rich Hickey, Clojure's creator, has a low opinion of object oriented programming.
+This example also starts to show the limitations of object-oriented programming.
 In OOP, one of the main purposes of classes is to provide data hiding &mdash; something that isn't necessary with immutable data structures.

 You also have to tightly couple methods with classes, thus limiting the reusability of the methods.
 In the Ruby example, you have to do